 Picking the Right Domain Name Registrar for Your Blog or Website

 Domain names identify you on the Internet to your customers and prospects.
-It's not a stretch to say that a great domain name are the first step towards great websites; therefore you should spend some time brainstorming a good name and making sure you go with the best possible choice.
+It's not a stretch to say that a great domain name is the first step towards a great website because a good domain name will tell your visitors exactly who you are and in some cases exactly what you do.
+With that said you should spend some time brainstorming a good name for your website and make sure you go with the best possible choice.

 - As an online business, domain names give your company presence and credibility.
 People are less likely to do business with or trust companies that don't have their own domain name.